MrDOSmile/BoneLab-EasyModSync/README.md

 Quick Start Guide
 ---
+If you haven't downloaded and installed MelonLoader 0.5.7 (MUST BE 0.5.7), go ahead and do that first.
+It's needed for the script to run.
+Secondly, if you don't have Python 3.10 installed, the script will prompt you to install it, and it will download the installer for you, as this program was written in Python.

 Download the entire repository as a ZIP file and extract it to a location on your computer.

 Create a new text file and name it <PROFILE_NAME_HERE>.txt inside the Profiles folder.
 Add the direct download links for the mods you want to download, one per line to the text file.
 Double-click on run.bat to start the program.
-If you don't have Python 3.10 installed, the script will prompt you to install it, and it will download the installer for you.

 When prompted, select the profile text file you created in step 2.
 (There can be multiple)